cm-jones/cm-jones/README.md

 - My academic background is in physics and mathematics.
 - My favorite programming language is C. It was "love at first segfault".
 - I'd love to work in fintech.
-I'm currently working on an algorithmic options trading bot (see `options-bot` below).
+I'm currently working on an algorithmic options trading bot (see `thales` below).

 ## Personal Projects

 - [libdsc](https://github.com/cm-jones/libdsc) (v0.1.0-alpha released): implementations of data structures not found in the C standard library
 - [lincpp](https://github.com/cm-jones/lincpp) (in progress): a numerical linear algebra library
-- [options-bot](https://github.com/cm-jones/options-bot) (in progress): an algorithmic options trading bot
+- [thales](https://github.com/cm-jones/options-bot) (in progress): an algorithmic options trading bot
 - [mta-tracker](https://github.com/cm-jones/mta-tracker) (released): an Android app displaying information about train arrivals on the NYC Subway

 ## Open-Source Contributions